Upgrade To a New Release

 Migrating the Database

 Canton does not perform a database migration automatically.
 Migrations need to be forced.
-If you start a node with that requires a database migration, you will observe the following Flyway error:
+If you start a node that requires a database migration, you will observe the following Flyway error:

 @ participant.start()

-ERROR com.digitalasset.canton.integration.EnterpriseEnvironmentDefinition$$anon$3 - failed to initialize participant: There are 6 pending migrations to get to database schema version 7.
+ERROR com.digitalasset.canton.integration.EnterpriseEnvironmentDefinition$$anon$3 - failed to initialize participant: There are 7 pending migrations to get to database schema version 8.
 Currently on version 1.1.
 Please run `participant.db.migrate` to apply pending migrations

 Command LocalParticipantReference.start invoked from cmd10000002.sc:1

 The database schema definitions are versioned and hashed.
 This error informs us about the current database schema version and how many migrations need to be applied.
-This check runs at startup, so if the node starts, the migrations were successful.
+This check runs at startup, so if the node starts, the migrations was successful.

 We can now force the migration to a new schema using: